A glance at reaction of sports to Russian invasion

 RUGBY

-Russia and Belarus suspended from all internationals and cross-border club events.
+Russia and Belarus suspended by World Rugby and Rugby Europe from all internationals and cross-border club events.
 Russia men’s team barred from Rugby Europe Championship and qualifying for the 2023 Rugby World Cup.
 Russia women’s team barred from Rugby Europe Championship, sevens world series, and qualifying for the Rugby World Cup Sevens in South Africa in September.
-Russian Rugby Union’s membership of World Rugby suspended.
+Russian Rugby Union membership of World Rugby suspended.
+Russia and Belarus Rugby Union membership of Rugby Europe suspended.

 SKATING

-Russia and Belarus banned from all International Skating Union events, including world figure skating championships in France this month.
+Russia and Belarus banned from International Skating Union events, including world speed skating championships in Norway this week and world figure skating championships in France this month.

 SKIING

-All International Ski Federation events in Russia to the end of the season canceled or relocated.
-The World Cup cancellations included ski cross in Sunny Valley last weekend, aerials in Yaroslavl last week and Moscow this Saturday; moguls in Kuzbass this weekend; cross-country in Tyumen this month; and women’s ski jumping in Nizhny Tagil and Chaikovsky this month.
-Russian athletes to compete under FIS flag and anthem.
+International Ski Federation banned Russia and Belarus athletes to end of season.
+All events in Russia to end of season canceled or relocated.
+World Cup cancellations included ski cross in Sunny Valley last weekend, aerials in Yaroslavl last week and Moscow this Saturday; moguls in Kuzbass this weekend; cross-country in Tyumen this month; and women’s ski jumping in Nizhny Tagil and Chaikovsky this month.

 SOCCER

-FIFA and UEFA suspend Russia national teams and clubs from all competitions.
+FIFA and UEFA suspended Russia national teams and clubs from all competitions.
 National men’s team barred from World Cup qualifying playoffs this month.
+UEFA barred Belarus from staging international games.

 Champions League final in May relocated from St. Petersburg to Paris.
 Spartak Moscow barred from Europa League last 16.